-We have highlighted four key data points that every sports marketer should know about their fanbase and how those data points can heighten the fan experience and bolster your team’s bottom line.
+We have highlighted 4 key data points that every sports marketer should know about her or his fanbase, and how those sporting event fan data points can elevate the fan experience and bolster your team’s bottom line.

 Frequency of Visit

-By using initiatives like fan surveys, or giveaways and competitions designed to collect data, sports teams can start to get a better read on who their fans are and what they want from a live sporting event experience.
-But it’s important that the audience segmentation process responds to their wants and needs, and that you continue to strive towards targeting the right fan with the right message.
+By using initiatives like team websites, apps, fan surveys, or giveaways and competitions designed to collect data, sports teams can start to get a better read on who their fans are and what they want from a live sporting event experience.
+But it’s important that the audience segmentation process responds to their wants and needs, and that you continue to strive towards targeting the right fan with the right message at the right time.